GovTechSG/techpass-user-docs/docs/register-intune-device-id.md

 # Register Intune Device ID

-If you have a GSIB device, your SEED onboarding is successful only when you register your Intune device ID on the TechPass Portal.
+Your SEED onboarding is successful only when you register your Intune device ID on the TechPass Portal.

 ## Audience